last updated: 14 Sep 2023

 UHI Alumni

-can register to take advantage of a portion of the electronic resource collections using this form.
+Alumni can register to take advantage of a portion of the electronic resource collections using this form.
 Alumni should note that at present this scheme does not grant full access to the university's digital collections

-The library service provides access to a vast collection of eBooks and eJournals which can be read online or downloaded.
+The library service provides access to a vast collection of eBooks and eJournals that can be read online or downloaded.
 LibrarySearch covers all of the material held at HTC plus all the partner university library collections.
 The catalogue also provides links to the eBooks.
 Books for loan held by other university libraries may be borrowed through the Inter-Site Loan scheme.

 Members of the Public